ttdoucet/ttdoucet.github.io/euler/index.md

 * e807 [On the logarithms of negative and imaginary numbers.][e807]
 * e343 In progress: [Letters to a Princess.][e343]

-I have also processed and [uploaded][euler-orig] to archive.org well over a hundred scans of original 18th-century articles published by Euler.
+I have also processed and uploaded to archive.org well over a hundred [scans][euler-orig] of original 18th-century articles published by Euler.

-While I was at it, I processed and uploaded the journals that these articles appeared in, [here][berlin].
+While I was at it, I processed and uploaded the [journals][berlin] that these articles appeared in.

 [e170]: translations/e170-en.pdf